ajaykumarReddy/users-search/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Highlights

+1) Implemented server side pagination to load only few records
+2) Added lazy for images to load only visible images data.
+3) Used Rxjs fork join to parellel calls to get the data faster.
+4) I would like to add most stylish design to look better more.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.